 Move over, Kid Rock: Pro-Donald Trump singer and performer Joy Villa may be entering the world of politics.

-Villa, who famously wore a Trump-themed dress to the 2017 Grammy Awards, announced on “Fox and Friends” Wednesday that she is launching an exploratory committee to look into a possible run in Florida.
+Villa, 26, who famously wore a Trump-themed dress to the 2017 Grammy Awards, announced on “Fox and Friends” Wednesday that she is launching an exploratory committee to look into a possible run in Florida.

-Villa said current congresswomen like Maxine Waters, D-Calif., Nancy Pelosi, D-Calif., and Frederica Wilson, D-Fla., are “ruining this country," she said in October, adding that “it’s time we have strong women who step up, run, win and support the president.”
+Congresswomen like Maxine Waters, D-Calif., Nancy Pelosi, D-Calif., and Frederica Wilson, D-Fla., are “ruining this country," she said in October, adding that “it’s time we have strong women who step up, run, win and support the president.”